naomi-rc/lighthouselabs-coding-challenge/README.md

 Luckily the propulsion module lets us know the speed it needs to be set at, so you don't need to call this function yourself

+## Challenge #17
+"QUACK time to set the ship antenna to active."
+The ship has a pretty rich configuration object, with the power and modules and a nested object for the antenna's status.

+Write a function called activateAntenna() which will set the active property on the antenna to true.
+You’ve worked with object sub-properties before when you set the radio frequency (you can see the ship object in the Global Objects list above), remember how to access them?

+Your antenna is a bit out of date, so it doesn't activate automatically.
+Make sure to call your function to activate it!